Best Use Of Extra Virgin Olive Oil For Hair Health

 Step 5/ Relax for at least 30 minutes while the oil works into your hair.

 Step 6/ Shampoo your hair with a mild shampoo.
 Condition your hair with your usual conditioner to re-hydrate strands.
 Rinse it out completely.
-You will see that the treatment makes you hair much softer and much more manageable, as well as gives it some added shine.
+You will see that the treatment makes your hair much softer and much more manageable, as well as gives it some added shine.
+Better hair health.

 Source website: leaf.tv